fanluo12/LC/BinarySearch/README.md

 ## 33. Search in Rotated Sorted Array
 Use left and right pointer to binary search.
 If nums[mid] < nums[right], if the element between middle and right happens to be ascending order, update left pointer, else right pointer.
 Also, if nums[mid] > nums[right], if the element from left to middle happens to be ascending order, update right pointer else left pointer

+## 153. Find Minimum in Rotated Sorted Array
+Use left and right pointer to binary search.
+In while loop(left <= right), if left position already less than right, which means left is what we looking for and simply return it.
+Then we find middle index of left and right.
+Note there are few situations:
+1. [2, 1], mid is 0. nums[mid] should >= nums[left] and then update left to mid + 1
+2. [3, 1, 2], mid is less than right.
+In this time right should be mid